Locally moving groups and laminar actions on the line

-Again there are some obvious variations of this, such as considering preorders on $A$ instead of orders, and modifying the definition of the point $x'_g$ accordingly.
+Again there are some obvious variations of this, such as considering preorders on $A$ instead of orders, and modifying the definition of the point $x'_g$ accordingly. \end{enumerate}

-\end{enumerate} Of course one can consider appropriate combinations of the variants defined above.
-However whether such combinations make sense or not depends on the choice of the parameters, and a unified treatment would be obscure and pointless.
+Of course one can consider appropriate combinations of the variants defined above.
+However, whether such combinations make sense or not, depends on the choice of the parameters, and a unified treatment would be obscure and pointless.
 All constructions obtained using these methods yield simplicial actions.

-\subsection{A plethora of $\R$-focal actions II: ordering the orbit of a closed subset of $(0, 1)$}
+\section{A plethora of laminar actions, II: ordering the orbit of a closed subset of $(0, 1)$}

-We now describe another method to construct $\R$-focal actions of $F$.
-The starting ingredient of this method is again a non-empty closed subset $K\subset (0, 1)$ which is invariant under the generator $f$ given by \eqref{e-F-big-generator}.
-We assume now $K\neq (0, 1)$, and consider the $F$-orbit of $K$ among closed subsets of $(0, 1)$, and denote it by As $K\subset (0,1)$ is a proper subset, we clearly have that the orbit $\Ocal_K$ is infinite.
-It is then natural to try to define an $F$-invariant order $\prec$ on $\mathcal{O}_K$, and then consider its dynamical realization.
-While this may seem similar to the construction just discussed in \S \ref{s-restriction-preorder}, it turns out to be quite different and to produce actions with more exotic dynamical properties.
+We now describe another method to construct laminar actions of $F$.
+The starting ingredient of this method is again a non-empty closed subset $K\subseteq (0, 1)$ which is invariant under the generator $f$ given by \eqref{e-F-big-generator0}.
+We assume now $K\neq (0, 1)$, and consider the $F$-orbit of $K$ among closed subsets of $(0, 1)$, and denote it as As $K\subset (0,1)$ is a proper subset, we clearly have that the orbit $\Ocal_K$ is infinite.
+The natural attempt is to try to define an $F$-invariant order on $\mathcal{O}_K$, and then consider its dynamical realization.
+While this may seem similar to the construction just discussed in \S \ref{s-restriction-preorder}, it turns out to be quite different, and it produces actions with more exotic dynamical properties.